New Money (2018 film): Cast

-Theatrical Release
+Theatrical release

-The film was premiered at the Imax Cinema in Lekki, Lagos State by Inkblot Productions and FilmOne Distributions on 23 March 2018.
+The film premiered at IMAX Cinema in Lekki, Lagos State on 23 March 2018, organised by Inkblot Productions and FilmOne Distributions.

 Reception

 New Money received mixed reviews from critics.
 Nollywood Reinvented referred to the movie as being "Disney-like", highlighting the lack of depth in the story as well as the over-saturation of popular music.
 NR, however, praised the performances in the movie.
 Ife Olujuyigbe of True Nollywood Stories (TNS) praised the movie for the casting, music selection and rich dialogue but criticized it for what she called 'a rather flat ending and a poster that begs for originality'.
 Overall, she rates the movie 80%.
-Ayomide Crit praised the storytelling, production ,and casting but was of the opinion that the storyline lacked sufficient depth.
+Ayomide Crit praised the storytelling, production, and casting but was of the opinion that the storyline lacked sufficient depth.
 The critic also held the opinion that the directorial composition was averagely done and finally described the movie as 'just there, nothing spectacular and nothing remarkable'.
-Chidumga Izuzu of Pulse Nigeria praised Jemima Osunde's performance as Toun and praised the chemistry between characters,but stated that the movie is not as intense as director Oshin's previous works.
+Chidumga Izuzu of Pulse Nigeria praised Jemima Osunde's performance as Toun and praised the chemistry between characters, but stated that the movie is not as intense as director Oshin's previous works.

 Sequel

-In 2020 a sequel was filmed titled Quam's Money.
-The follow-up story follows what happens when a security guard (Quam) suddenly becomes a multi-millionaire.
-The new cast was led by Falz, Toni Tones, Jemima Osunde, Blossom Chukwujekwu and Nse Ikpe-Etim.
+In 2020, a sequel titled Quam's Money was filmed.
+The film follows the story of Quam, a security guard who suddenly becomes a multimillionaire.
+The sequel stars Falz, Toni Tones, Jemima Osunde, Blossom Chukwujekwu and Nse Ikpe-Etim.